ghyoun/potato_films/README.md

 The endpoint should handle client/server failure, and the server should handle missing routes.

-Finally, be mindful that the FreshPotatoes tech team wants extensible, production-level code.
+Finally, be mindful that the FreshPotatoes tech team is looking for production-level code, so keep the following in mind: maintainability, extensibility, testability, and performance.

 ---